erstool37/slurry_viscnet/README.md

 # Slurry Viscnet
-Slurry Viscnet is a SOTA(진) Computer Vision based Viscometer for industrial/laboratory application, targeting Newtonian fluids hovering in Mount Everest.
+Slurry Viscnet is a Computer Vision based Viscometer for industrial/laboratory application, targeting Newtonian fluids.

 # How repo should look before training
 The dataset must be stored in
-1. slurry_viscnet/dataset/CFDfluid/parameters
+1. slurry_viscnet/dataset/CFDfluid/{projectname}/parameters
-2. slurry_viscnet/dataset/CFDfluid/videos
+2. slurry_viscnet/dataset/CFDfluid/{projectname}/videos

 Additional repo changes can be made in configs/config.yaml